 When the Jaguar arrived at our premises we have carefully inspected the car.
 No big issues were found and after a good check of the brakes and a fluid change were are happy to inform that the car is ready to be enjoyed.

 The Jaguar was dirty when it arrived at our showroom but after a very proper ice cleaning treatment it became immediately clear how nice this car actually is.

 From underneath (the chassis, as well as the wheel area’s) one can see that the Jaguar has undergone a very proper restoration.

 The body of the Jaguar is very nice.
-It has a deep shining paint and the doorfittings are very nice.

 The chrome is very beautiful as well except of the rear bumper.